Medical Evacuation Travel Insurance

 Safe Travels USA Comprehensive Insurance offers coverage up to $2mn for emergency medical evacuation.

-When you require a medical evacuation, you need to get in touch with your plan’s provider, who will organize it, deal with family communications, offer language services, and offer assistance along the route.
+When you require a medical evacuation, you need to get in touch with your plan’s provider, who will arrange it, handle family communications, provide language services, and offer assistance along the way.

 When you are healthy enough to return home, they will make arrangements for medical transportation to the hospital of your choice in your country.